EnhancedRadioDevices/HamShield/README.md

 # HamShield

+Please note that I2C communications are not officially supported.

+The RF transciever on the HamShield has trouble driving large I2C bus capacitances (over 40pF).
+What this means is that it works well if the transciever is on the same physical PCB as the microcontroller (assuming good layout), but works poorly as a daughterboard.

+We recommend that you use the master branch, which uses a custom communications protocol.
+That custom protocol does not have the same bus capacitance limitation.
+You're welcome to play around with I2C if you want, but it may cause instability issues.

+## Hardware Changes Necessary

 The i2c-comms branch is not intended for use with a stock HamShield.

 To use i2c communications with a HamShield 09 or above, you must first make several hardware changes to the board.